React-Sight/React-Sight/README.md

 ## Troubleshooting

+***In React16 you will need to trigger a render to have your application show up.
+The data is not exposed until React's renderer is called.***

 'React not found' or no data:

 Sometimes React-Sight doesn't get a snapshot of the data at load, triggering a setState ussually fixes this